NickPrather11/Project2/README.md

 The second group project for UNC Bootcamp

+-- The sequelize associations used in linking journal entries to their respective tags works locally, but do not currently work on the heroku deployment.
+I'm in the process of debugging to figure out why the middle table used in linking the entries and tags does not work on heroku.

 "Dream Journal" node application utilizing Express, MySQL, Sequelize, Handlebars, and Materialize demonstrating MVC design pattern and Many-to-Many sequelize associations.

 Users can create an entry with associated "tags" or categories and browse entries in reverse chronological order (newest first) or by "tag".
 User can also toggle skins for day/night mode.